SAFEGUARDING

 • has the intention of hurting somebody either physically or emotionally

-Bulling can sometimes be motivated by prejudices based on certain groups, for example gender, race, religion or sexual orientation.
-Bullying can often include:
+Bullying can sometimes be motivated by prejudice based on certain groups (for example gender, race, religion or sexual orientation).
+Bullying can often include: physical harm perpetrated against another child; name-calling and threats; cyber-bullying (threats and abusive comments made via technology).

 Any instance of bullying or concern relating to possible bullying between children at any event or activities arranged by us will usually be dealt with by us in the first instance as follows:

-• all children and any relevant staff shall be spoken to individually to ascertain the facts.
-Where appropriate, children will receive a first warning and relevant support/education
+• all children and any relevant staff shall be spoken to individually to ascertain the facts

 PHOTOGRAPHY